BooleanCube/DiscordDB/README.md

 ## Documentation
 `DatabaseManager` is the main database manager class which will give you access to every database. <br>
-`DatabaseObjectTests` is the database object class with all the methods to access the data within the database.
+`DatabaseObject` is the database object class with all the methods to access the data within the database.

 Learn more about the Library Usage from the [documentation page](https://booleancube.github.io/projects/discorddb/1-0-7/discorddb/package-summary.html).